 If you are thinking of visiting Radcliffe Donkey Sanctuary check their website before your visit as they are closed January – March, but are then open on selected days and times for all of the other months.

 Lincolnshire Wildlife Park was by far our most favourite trip out during our stay around Skegness.
 It was the one we were looking forward to the most, so we allowed for the majority of our time to be spent here.

-The Wildlife Park is unlike other simliar places we had visited before, it is a family run Park which became evident to us during our visit.
-We happened to be stood watching the Tortoises as the owner walked by, he overheard us talking about the Tortoises and stopped to give us a little more information about the Tortoises.
+The Wildlife Park is unlike other similar places we had visited before, it is a family run Park which became evident to us during our visit.
+We happened to be stood watching the tortoises as the owner walked by, he overheard us talking about the tortoises and stopped to give us a little more information about the tortoises.
 It was a brilliant little personal touch which left us feeling like the visitors really are an important part of the day.

 We were able to see so many beautiful and vocal parrots, and a lot of them weren’t behind bars.
 There were various parrots and birds almost within touching distance, which made it feel even more special, although I definitely wouldn’t recommend sticking your fingers near them or trying to touch them!

 While Alex and Elliot were stood there gazing at one of the parrots, a lovely, sweet local lady stopped to talk to them.
 She was explaining that a lot of the Parrots & Parakeets were rescued, and that Lincolnshire Wildlife Park continue to re-home those that need their help.

 Then as they finished talking to the lady, up walked a Parrot and calmly stood there at their feet, something which netiher of them had experienced before.

 We also absolutely loved the meerkats enclosure which had a fantastic set up of little houses, like something out of an old Western movie.